Talent management, a key strategy for manufacturers

 Before going any further, let's look at the term that will interest us most: a talent.

-Talent" is the term used to describe an employee who is both competent in his or her work and has the potential to develop in interesting ways.
-For example, someone who is an expert in his or her field, and who has demonstrated a certain " soft skills" (increasingly valued in recruitment).
+We call it talent "an employee who is both competent at work and has scalability interesting.
+For example, a person who is an expert in his or her field, and who has demonstrated a certain know-how (the famous soft skillsThese skills are increasingly valued in the recruitment process.)
 There is no precise definition of talent, as each company values different know-how and interpersonal skills depending on its sector of activity.

-indispensable for manufacturers?
+Talent management, indispensable for manufacturers?

-Reason #2: Attracting top talent
+Reason No. 2: Attract top talent

 Talent management is also about employer branding.
 Indeed, the latter is closely linked to the monitoring of each employee's career path.
 Talent management helps to ensure that employees can make the most of their careers within the company.

-Reason #3: Motivate and retain employees
+Reason no. 3: Motivate and retain employees

 This third reason is closely linked to the previous one.
 Motivation and loyalty are not just a question of the pay slip.
 Employees who feel valued and are offered career development are less likely to leave the company than those who do not.

-The 7 keys to creating a talent management strategy
+7 keys to creating a talent management strategy

 Implementing a talent management strategy doesn't happen overnight.
 Let's take a look at what you need to pay attention to.

-1. Define the talent you need
+1. Define the talents you need

 As mentioned above, every company has its own definition of talent.
 It's up to you to define yours: what are the most relevant skills and attitudes for each job?